Comparing Zero Interest Credit Card Offers

 When is it beneficial to have a 0% interest credit card?

 - Major purchase.
-Have a big purchase coming up but not sure where the funds will come from?
+Buying a surprise 50-inch TV for your significant other's Christmas gift, but not sure where the funds will come from?
 If you have a planned big purchase, a card with a 0% intro APR for purchases can allow you to pay over time while paying no interest.

 - Consolidation.
 Some consumers use a 0% APR card to consolidate debt, placing multiple balances on a single card for one easy payment.
 This is helpful when you are having trouble making bills.
 In fact, our most recent poll shows that 42% of cardholders have missed a payment at least once, make this an even stronger reason to use a 0% card for consolidation: